jqnatividad/qsv/README.md

 The `excel` command recognizes Excel & Open Document Spreadsheet(ODS) files (`.xls`, `.xlsx`, `.xlsm`, `.xlsb` & `.ods` files).

 The `to` command produces produces `.xlsx`, [Parquet](https://parquet.apache.org) & [Data Package](https://datahub.io/docs/data-packages/tabular) files, and populates [PostgreSQL](https://www.postgresql.org) and [SQLite](https://www.sqlite.org/index.html) databases.

+Finally, qsv supports the streaming Snappy compression format for CSV/TSV files with the `.sz` file extension (except the `index`, `sniff`, `extdedup` & `extsort` commands).
+If the input file has an extended CSV/TSV `.sz` extension (e.g nyc311.csv.sz/nyc311.tsv.sz/nyc311.tab.sz), qsv will automatically do streaming decompression as it reads it.
+Similarly, if the `--output` file has an extended CSV/TSV `.sz` extension, qsv will automatically do streaming compression as it writes it.
+Note however that snappy compressed files cannot be indexed, so index-accelerated commands like `stats` & `slice` will not be multi-threaded.
+Random access is also not supported.

 ## RFC 4180